stevedonovan/gentle-intro/6-error-handling.md

 Now here the error returned is completely clear!
 (This form uses a closure, so the error value is only created if the lookup fails.)

+## error-chain to the Rescue

-Thinking about error handling is important, and for serious applications have a look at the [error_chain](http://brson.github.io/2016/11/30/starting-with-error-chain) crate.
+Error handling is important, and for non-trivial applications have a look at the [error_chain](http://brson.github.io/2016/11/30/starting-with-error-chain) crate.
 A little macro magic can go a long way in Rust...